 Time required to study

 Total Qualification Time (TQT) is a prediction of the total time a student with no prior knowledge might need to complete the course.

-CSCF is primarily considered as a distance learning qualification with on-demand examinations through Pearson VUE.
+CDCS® is primarily considered as a self-directed study qualification with planned examination sessions.